omgwtflaserguns/matomatpy/README.md

 # matomatpy
-Console Application to buy beverages from a fridge
+Curses Application to buy beverages from a fridge

 ## Current State

+The Project Structure is defined.

-At this time, the requirements are collected in the Wiki.
+~~The requirements are collected in the Wiki.~~

+## Install Requirements

+Use the Makefile:
+'''
+    make init
+'''